BAWilson94/MPT-Calculator/README.md

 [5] P. D. Ledger and W. R. B. Lionheart,  An explicit formula for the magnetic polarizability tensor for object characterization, IEEE Trans Geosci Remote Sens., 56(6), 3520-3533, 2018.

 [6] B. A. Wilson and P. D. Ledger, Efficient computation of the magnetic polarizabiltiy tensor spectral signature using pod.
-2020. https://arxiv.org/abs/2001.07629
+International Journal for Numerical Methods in Engineering 122, 1940-1963, 2021.

+[7] P.D.
+Ledger, B.A.
+Wilson, A.A.S.
+Amad, W.R.B.
+Lionheart Identification of meallic objects using spectral MPT signatures: Object characterisation and invariants.
+International Journal for Numerical Methods in Engineering.
+Accepted Author Manuscript, 2021. https://onlinelibrary.wiley.com/doi/epdf/10.1002/nme.6688

 as well as those of NGSolve: